hadar-hai/GuideRobotOfflineRL/README.md

 ## Repository Contents

-- `README.md`: This file provides an overview of the project, scenario description, and unique challenges.
+- `README.md`: This file provides an overview of the project, scenario description, and unique challenges using offline RL.
-- `example_2d.png`: Image depicting the scenario with the agent and visually impaired individual on a two-dimensional map.
-- Additional project files and code may be included as development progresses.
+- main.py
+- Game.py
+- continue!

 ## Usage